MBA related Frequently Asked Questions (FAQs)

 Do I have to take the GMAT?
 What are the GMAT score requirements?

-The official GMAT (www.mba.com) or GMAT Alternative is required.
+The official GMAT (www.mba.com) is required.
 Scores below 30% (Approximately 480 for quantitative and verbal) are generally considered weak.
 Applicants with scores below 30% in any of the 3 areas of the GMAT who are otherwise qualified may be required to take preparatory courses as a condition of admission.

 The folowing formula is used when making admission decisions: